microsoft/terraform-provider-fabric/docs/auth/auth_app_reg_user.md

 ## Set API Permissions

-In the **API permissions** menu of your App Registration, add required API permissions to use with the Fabric Terraform provider:
+In the **API permissions** menu of your App Registration, add required API permissions to use with the Microsoft Fabric Terraform Provider:

 -> Depends on your solution you may add various set of API permissions.
 The below one are just an example.